League-of-Foundry-Developers/Chat-Commands-Lib/README.md

 <!--- replace <your-module-name> with the `name` in your manifest -->
 <!--- ![Forge Installs](https://img.shields.io/badge/dynamic/json?label=Forge%20Installs&query=package.installs&suffix=%25&url=https%3A%2F%2Fforge-vtt.com%2Fapi%2Fbazaar%2Fpackage%2F<your-module-name>&colorB=4aa94a) -->

+# FoundryVTT Library: Chat Commands

+Allows for easy registration of custom chat commands such as /command.

+The library will handle multiple commands in a single string - if any are marked `shouldDisplayToChat`, then a single chat message is created with all commands stripped.

-# Include as a dependency in your manifest
+## Include as a dependency in your manifest

 ```json
 {